-By connecting a commercial audio product to the vehicle, such as a portable audio player, you can hear its sound via the vehicle's speakers.
+You can connect an external audio device to the vehicle's audio system and play back audio via the vehicle's speakers.
 An auxiliary (AUX) input jack is equipped in the center console.
 A stereo mini pin plug (3.5ø) can be inserted in this jack.
 The connection cable is available at electrical appliance or similar stores.